How to Convert a Capital One Statement PDF to Excel

 What about Capital One format quirks

-Capital One has three statement formats worth knowing about:
+Three statement formats worth knowing about:

-- Spark Business cards: add an "Employee Card Activity" section by card.
+- Spark Business cards.
+Add an "Employee Card Activity" section by card.
 Bank2XL groups transactions by cardholder when present.

 When to use the alternatives

-- Manual copy-paste: tolerable for one statement, painful for a year.
+- Manual copy-paste.
+Tolerable for one statement, painful for a year.

 FAQ